4mocpmo/java-interview-question/README.md

 # java interview question
 ![](images/java.png) ![](images/spring-boot.png)

+### Java is the high-level, object-oriented, robust, secure programming language, platform-independent, high performance, Multithreaded, and portable programming language.
+It was developed by James Gosling in June 1991.
+It can also be known as the platform as it provides its own JRE and API.

 >anywhere go interview prepare this questions and answer definitely crack interview
->>Best luck your future👍👍
+##### Best luck your future👍👍

 # Core Java Interview Quetions
-0) What is Java?

->Java is the high-level, object-oriented, robust, secure programming language, platform-independent, high performance, Multithreaded, and portable programming language.
-It was developed by James Gosling in June 1991.
-It can also be known as the platform as it provides its own JRE and API.

 1) What are static blocks and static initializers in Java?
 ```